-Rocky Brands, Inc. is currently evaluating the impact of certain ASUs on its Unaudited Condensed Consolidated Financial Statements or Notes to the Unaudited Condensed Consolidated Financial Statements:
+Rocky Brands, Inc. is currently evaluating the impact of certain Accounting Standards Updates ("ASU") on its Unaudited Condensed Consolidated Financial Statements or Notes to the Unaudited Condensed Consolidated Financial Statements:

-Standard Description Anticipated Adoption Period Effect on the financial statements or other significant matters ASU 2016-13, Measurement of Credit Losses on Financial Instruments The pronouncement seeks to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
+Standard Description Anticipated Adoption Period Effect on the financial statements or other significant matters ASU 2018-07, Compensation -Stock Compensation (Topic 718): Improvements to Nonemployee Share-based Payment Accounting The pronouncement simplifies the accounting for share-based payments granted to nonemployees for goods and services.
+Under the ASU, most of the guidance on such payments to nonemployees would be aligned with the requirements for share-based payments granted to employees.
+Q1 2019 The Company is evaluating the impact of the new standard on its Unaudited Condensed Consolidated Financial Statements, but does not anticipate the standard will have a significant impact.
+ASU 2016-13, Measurement of Credit Losses on Financial Instruments The pronouncement seeks to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 Q1 2020 The Company is evaluating the impacts of the new standard on its existing financial instruments, including trade receivables.
 ASU 2016-02, Leases (Topic 842).
 The pronouncement introduces a lessee model that brings most leases on the balance sheet.
-The standard requires that lessees recognize the following for all leases (with the exception of short-term leases, as that term is defined in the standard) at the lease commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of- use asset, which is an asset that represents the lesses' right to use, or control the use of, a specified asset for the lease term.
+The standard requires that lessees recognize the following for all leases (with the exception of short-term leases, as that term is defined in the standard) at the lease commencement date: (1) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Q1 2019 The Company has formed an internal project team to begin gathering data relating to leasing activity at the Company.
 This includes compiling a list of all contracts that could meet the definition of a lease under the new standard and evaluating the accounting for these contracts under the new standard to determine the ultimate impact the new standard will have on the Company's financial statements.